Legal Sidekick – Platform Terms and Conditions

 - any tax, accounting or other finance issues which arise in relation to any matter you have sought to manage through Legal Sidekick; or

-- any failure to fulfil any of our obligations due to circumstances beyond our reasonable control, including for these purposes, faults with our Platform technology.
+- any failure to fulfil any of our obligations due to circumstances beyond our reasonable control, including for these purposes, faults with our Platform technology resulting in errors in documents (e.g. where a response you provided when generating a document is not ultimately reflected in the final document due to an unexpected bug with our systems).

-In any case, you agree that our liability in any case is limited to the amount of sums paid by you to us in the 6 months before any applicable claim is made, and only you can enforce these terms.
+In any case, you agree that our liability is limited to the amount of sums paid by you to us in the 6 months before any applicable claim is made, and only you can enforce these terms.
+Equally, if you do encounter issues, whilst our liability is capped by these Terms, we will be on hand to support where we can, and can refer you to the Accelerate Law team for legal advice as applicable.

 Our Platform is structured so that you are able to access it online via any compatible device of your choosing, whether on desktop, mobile or tablet.